aposteriori-sg/tutorials/courses/20 Internet of Things/30 IoT Projects/10 Doorbell.md

 ### Start with Blynk Blink code

+Open the Arduino application.

 See the basic code for [Blynk Blink](../20-Getting-Real/20-Blynk-Blink.html) - that will the starting point we assume for this project.

 The code for Smart Doorbell needs to set Pin 4 as Input, so we need to add the following line to the setup() function:

     pinMode(4, INPUT);

 Now, in the loop() function, we can start checking whether the button is pressed by checking the state of Pin 4.
-You can add the following to the beginning of the loop() function - make sure it comes before the call ti *Blynk.run()*:
+You can add the following to the beginning of the loop() function - make sure it comes before the call to *Blynk.run()*:

     if (digitalRead(4)) {
       Blynk.notify("DOORBELL!");